I give up.

 I don't know why all this movement was apparently necessary.
 Was it a sincere effort to produce some order in what is without question a very complex web presence?
 Or an effort to prevent folks from linking to their material by forcing those seeking information to navigate solely through U.S. EPA's site?

 Ultimately, the reasons don't matter.
 From my perspective, what matters is that every time this happened, fixing the damage required locating and revising 1,750 links.

-That's very time-consuming, and after the second revision this year (2016), I have decided to throw in the towel and let the formidable technology of Google play hide-and-seek with U.S. EPA.
+That's very time-consuming, and after the second revision of 2016, I decided to throw in the towel and let the formidable technology of Google play hide-and-seek with U.S. EPA.

 With luck, the links should take you to a page of Google search results relevant to the superfund site of interest.